 Arrival at Base Camp.
 This is one of the easiest mountains in the area.
 Keep in mind that it’s a real high tour with 30° ice passages and chinks on the glacier.

 We start at Cebollapampa to reach the basecamp of Nevado Pisco.
-After a first steep, a flatter part continues.
-Then we will meet a small waterfall and reach a small area which is ideal to build our base camp.
+After a first steep section, a flatter part continues.
+Then we will encounter a small waterfall and reach a small area which is ideal to build our base camp.

-The summit of the Pisco could also be reached in 2 days, but in order to acclimate us we will better spend some more time.
+The summit of the Pisco could also be reached in 2 days, but in order to acclimatize, it is best done in 3.

-We will start to climb to the top some time before sunset.
-It’s important to carry headlamps, as they will be lighting our way through stony grounds.
+We will start to climb to the top sometime before sunset.
+It’s important to carry headlamps, as they will be lighting our way through the stony ground.

 Then we will pass an area of slidy rocks below the Huandoy glacier where we have to calculate with falling stones and be very careful.
 On the other side of the glacier there are dark rocks that serve us a better way to the top of Nevado Pisco, although they don’t seem to be quite consistent.